 Maps, both modern and historic, fill these drawers, charting previous and ongoing development of Denver, mining towns and mining claims, railroads, and towns all over Colorado.
 Discover any of our maps in our online catalog and browse in person, too.
 A large number of maps showing historic Denver and beyond have been digitized and are available in our digital collections.
 Denver maps in the digital collections include the 1887 Sanborn insurance map atlas.

-Although our maps focus primarily on the Western United States, we have historic maps of every state in the Union—an important resource for genealogists.
+Although our map collection focuses primarily on the Western United States, we have historic maps of every state in the Union and around the world—an important resource for genealogists.
 Additionally, Colorado fire insurance maps provide valuable information to building researchers.
 Our genealogy map and chart collection contains family charts along with privately published maps covering the eastern United States and Europe.
 As of 2016, these resources are available for the public to peruse and are located near the Western History and Genealogy Reference Desk.

 A popular online resource is the Newberry Library's Atlas of Historical County Boundaries.
 Use their site, download the KMZ file to use with Google Earth Pro, or grab the shapefile to use with your favorite GIS.